P vs NP – A promise fulfilled

 The P versus NP problem is a major unsolved problem in theoretical computer science.
 In informal terms, it asks whether every problem whose solution can be quickly verified can also be quickly solved.

-Then Wiki put this somewhat into perspective:
+Then, Wiki put this somewhat into perspective:

-The informal term quickly, used above, means the existence of an algorithm solving the task that runs in polynomial time, such that the time to complete the task varies as a polynomial function on the size of the input to the algorithm (as opposed to, say, exponential time).
+The informal term quickly used above means the existence of an algorithm solving the task that runs in polynomial time, such that the time to complete the task varies as a polynomial function on the size of the input to the algorithm (as opposed to, say, exponential time).

 Publications about this problem often speak of P = NP or P ≠ NP.